 Moving Average

-FastTrack, FT Cloud, and our APIs use exponential moving averages by default.
+FastTrack products use exponential moving averages by default.
 Exponential moving average give more weight to recent prices and are more responsive to new data.

 To calculate a moving average: